 8- Cooling Systems

 All parts that require cooling ship with a cooling system that can keep up with its needs.
-All CPUs come with their own fans/heatsinks, and all GPUs come with their cooling enclosures.
+Almost all CPUs come with their own fans/heatsinks, and all GPUs come with their cooling enclosures.
 If you are not going to exceed their maximum performance limits then the stock cooling is all you need.

 Overclocking is the act of pushing the factory defined limits of hardware.
 The more you push, the more electricity it consumes.
 The more electricity you use, the hotter everything gets.
 In that lies a conundrum.
 You will need to know how much heat you are dealing with in order to offset it.
 Do this only when you understand what you’re getting in to.
 Don’t trust someone else to do it for you. overclocking will void your warranty.

 As we mentioned before, Displays comes in multiple varieties, HD, UHD, and Ultrawide are the most popular of them all.
 Your GPU comes with instructions on on which resolutions it can support.
 Some gamers assemble multiple displays together to form one really long one, while other gamers just stick to whatever bare minimum looks good.

 If you have a high end GPU, then you can go for a UHD display because it will really enhance your gameplay.
 However, some mid-range GPUs are designed for great performance in HD.
 The rest of the details are merely affectations and have almost no impact on performance.